 115.83(f): Agency Directives and BOP PREA Plan address this provision.
-At the time of the on-site audit, there were no inmates who reported a sexual abuse allegation at this facility who required medical services outside the facility, therefore no inmate was interviewed specific to this provision.
+At the time of the on-site audit, there were no inmates who reported a sexual abuse allegation at this facility who received medical services outside the facility; therefore, no inmate was interviewed specific to this provision.
 All appropriate medical care would be provided at no cost to the inmate.
-Inmates interviewed who reported all allegation all report seeing medical and psychology staff after reporting the allegation.
+This was confirmed by the HSA.